22 Naturally Moisturizing Foods To Eat When You Have Dry Skin

 Fruits are a great way to hydrate and protect your skin because they're full of water.
 In fact, eating your water is just as effective — or more so — than drinking water, given the extra nutrient boost you get with fruit.
 "Most fruits contain high levels of vitamins A and C, and powerful antioxidants that replenish nutrients in the skin, promote collagen production and help keep your skin supple and firm," says Alpert.
-While all fruits are a positive addition to most people's diets, opt for low-sugar options like berries (raspberries, cranberries, blueberries, blackberries, strawberries) and kiwis versus high-sugar ones such as figs, cherries, mangos, and grapes.
+While all fruits are a positive addition to most people's diets, opt for low-sugar fruit like berries (raspberries, cranberries, blueberries, blackberries, strawberries) and kiwis versus high-sugar ones such as figs, cherries, mangos, and grapes.

 Eggs are high in protein, promote cell regeneration and supply sulfur and lutein, which hydrates skin and elasticity.
-Eggs are also low in fat.
+They're also low in fat.
 Studies have found that omitting the healthy fats found in foods like nuts and avocados, high-fat diets increase the chances of developing wrinkles.

 Not only is green tea loaded with skin-nourishing antioxidants, it has anti-inflammatory properties that can heal damaged skin and prevent blemishes.
-"It may help increase blood flow to the skin since it's rich in epicatechin, an antioxidant found in red wine," says Bonnie Taub-Dix, RDN, creator of BetterThanDieting.com and author of Read It Before You Eat It.
+"It may help increase blood flow to the skin since it's rich in epicatechin, an antioxidant found in red wine," says registered dietitian Bonnie Taub-Dix, RDN, creator of BetterThanDieting.com and author of Read It Before You Eat It.
 Oolong tea is also beneficial.
-"It has been shown to help eczema sufferers," says Lauren Slayton MS, RD, director of Foodtrainers and author of The Little Book of Thin.
+"It has been shown to help eczema sufferers," says registered dietitian Lauren Slayton, MS, RD, director of Foodtrainers and author of The Little Book of Thin.
 "It's also a slight metabolic booster."

-Tomatoes contain high levels of lycopene, an antioxidant which keeps skin fresh and has anti-aging properties.
-The nutrient's levels are higher in canned and cooked tomatoes.
+Tomatoes contain high levels of lycopene, an antioxidant that keeps skin fresh and has anti-aging properties.
+The nutrients levels are higher in canned and cooked tomatoes.
 "Lycopene in tomatoes gets absorbed more easily when tomatoes are cooked (as in the canned version), and when eaten with a little oil, meaning that winter is a good time to have pizza or pasta with marinara sauce," says Taub-Dix.